tomtitchener/RealSimpleMusic/README.md

 ### TBD:

+#### Unfinished Business

+* ScoreToLilypond for fractional dynamics.

+#### Cleanup:

+* Switch from Set to List for Note, IndexedNote, MidiNote.
+* Validate rhythm denominator is power of 2 or hide type and add constructor that does validation.

 #### Tests:

+* Fractional dynamics behave (canon example by inspection with GarageBand).
-* Pan changes render in midi (canon examples, by ear).
+* Pan changes render in midi (canon examples, by inspection with GarageBand).

 #### Features

-* Add fractional dynamics controls to swell up and down on a single note.
 * Multi-note instruments, e.g. piano, marimaba, vibes, etc. Music types need for any Note to also be a Chord of multiple simultaneous Notes of equal duration.
 Ugh, that's not strictly true.
 With